 An overnight stay is highly recommended to see the best of Kangaroo Island, which in addition to its wildlife also includes wineries, arts and crafts, national parks and distinctive rock formations, all just 15kms from mainland South Australia.

 The Flinders Ranges

-Located just 5 hours north of Adelaide by road, Ikara-Flinders Ranges National Park boasts sheer peaks and deep gorges.
-The area’s most famous landmark is Wilpena Pound, a mammoth crater which can be explored on foot, by 4WD or perhaps most spectacularly by air.
+Located just 5 hours north of Adelaide by road, Ikara-Flinders Ranges National Park boasts sa dramatic scenery of rust red mountains and deep gorges.
+The area’s most famous landmark is Wilpena Pound, a vast natural amphitheatre ringed by serrated mountains, which can be explored on foot, by 4WD or perhaps most spectacularly by air.

-You may see the Wedge Tailed Eagle (Australia’s largest bird of prey), as well as kangaroos and emus, and can learn about the extensive indigenous history of the region with a guided to tour to see examples of Aboriginal rock art.
+You may see the wedge tailed eagle here (Australia’s largest bird of prey), as well as kangaroos and emus, and can learn about the extensive indigenous history of the region with a guided to tour to see examples of ancient Aboriginal rock art.

 Due it’s extreme climate, the desert town of Coober Pedy is located predominantly underground – homes, businesses and hotels all shelter away from the scorching heat.
 The town is also renowned for its opal production, with 80% of the world’s opals mined here.
 As a result Coober Pedy is surrounded by mine shafts and extensive opal fields.